 (click on map to make it larger)

-TRANSCRIBERS: Lynn Grice, Sharon King, Bob McConihe, Joe Murnane, Marialice Mangan, Shirley Becker, Kay Brearton, Ronnie Lorentz, Jeff Gaul, Pat Connors
+TRANSCRIBERS: Mary Hoar, Lynn Grice, Sharon King, Bob McConihe, Gary Craver, Joe Murnane, Marialice Mangan, Sharon Minkel, Shirley Becker, Kay Brearton, Marie McConky, Ronnie Lorentz, Chuck Casale, Pat Connors

 ***REMEMBER: This is not a source document.
 It is merely an index.
 If you think you find an entry of one of your ancestors, remember to go back to the original document to check the accuracy of the entry.
 This ward was very difficult to figure out the writing so you will find many ??.
 First of all, the enumerator used large swirls for the capital letters and they crossed over both the above and below entries at times.
 Secondly, he could not spell surnames and given names.
 Then, of course, ink smears and such also hindered our transcribing.
 ALSO, with the filming of this ward, there maybe missing pages plus many were out of order and repeated and numbered wrong so hard to tell if they were missing or not.
 Then the dwelling and family numbers were at times obviously very wrong but transcribed as written.

 ABBREVIATIONS used: dgt=daughter, bdr=boarder, svnt=servant, IL=in law, moth=mother, fath=father, neph=nephew, stp=step, adpt=adopted, gr=grand (like gr son= grandson), sis=sister, bro=brother